TheGoodlike13/sahyun_bot/README.md

 Sets manual rank to the user.

-Any rank can be used as alias: !ban NICK, !admin NICK, etc.
+Any rank can be used as a shorthand: !ban NICK, !admin NICK, etc.

 ## Notes on development & running